dekuNukem/STM32_tutorials/000_intro_blinkLED/README.md

 #### Configuring the Clock Tree

-Now we're ready for the clock tree!
+We're ready for the clock tree!
 Click `Clock Configuration` tab:

 ![Alt text](resources/cubeclktree.png)

-Now this is some properly heady stuff.
-Don't worry though, I provided a completed set up below.
+Now this is some proper heady stuff.
+Don't worry though, I provided a completed set-up below.
 Follow the yellow path and I'll explain along the way:

 ![Alt text](resources/cubeclkanno.png)